keenan09/girvann-newman-method-ajs-project/README.md

-im applied girvan newman method on twitter dataset to see the communities that interact in that tweet
+i applied girvan newman method on twitter dataset to see the communities that interact in that tweet